Prescription Drug Management Programs

 As an alternative to the university’s retiree medical insurance, retirees may continue group medical insurance coverage through COBRA.
 Although the COBRA premium may seem favorable to the retiree premium, COBRA coverage is limited to a maximum of 18 months.
 More details may be found on the COBRA Information page.Premiums

 Retirees must pay the full cost of the medical insurance coverage.
-Premium information may be viewed on the retiree premium summary.

 Group medical insurance premiums are based on the retiree’s Medicare Part A and Part B enrollment.
 Retirees and/or dependents not enrolled in Medicare Part A and Part B are required to pay the “non-Medicare” premium.
 Retirees and/or dependents enrolled in Medicare Part A and Part B are eligible for the “supplemented by Medicare” premium.
 This lower premium is made possible due to the university’s retiree insurance plan coordinating benefits with Medicare.
 To be eligible for and receive the “supplemented by Medicare” premium, retirees must provide the Campus Benefits Office a copy of their Medicare insurance card.
 Medicare insurance cards must indicate both Medicare Part A and Part B to receive the “supplemented by Medicare” premium.

 Payment of group medical insurance premiums will be electronically withdrawn (ACH) from the retiree’s bank account (retiree may choose the account) on the fifth day of each month.
 The first monthly premium payment should be made, however, by personal check or money order to allow sufficient time to process and set up the retirement status.
 Thereafter, premiums will be withdrawn electronically.

 Comparison of University’s Retiree Group Medical Insurance Plan versus a Private Medicare Supplemental Insurance Policy